 The camera will automatically switch from ADI metering to pre-flash TTL when a low-contrast subject is preventing the autofocus system from focusing.
 If the autofocus system cannot lock on the subject, press the AF/MF button and manually focus; the ADI metering will remain in effect.

 Manual flash control - fires the flash at full power, 1/4 power, or 1/16 power.
-The power output is selected in the basic section of the recording-mode menu (p.
-78).
-Because no pre-flash is used, manual flash control can be used to fire slave flash units.
+Because no pre-flash is used, it can be used to fire slave flash units.